roahmlab/DEFORM/README.md

 - Note that running mode = "evaluation_numpy" only works for batch = 1 for now.

 ## Dataset
 - For each DLO, we collect 350 seconds of dynamic trajectory data in the real-world using the motion capture system at a frequency of 100 Hz.
+For dataset usage, please refer to train_DEFORM.py

 ## Citation